hearvox/Research/DataViz/DataViz-Image-Embed.md

 <h1>Chart Embedability</h1>
 We're looking for ways <a href="http://headwaterseconomics.org/">Headwaters Economics</a> can make our data charts easier for other sites to use.

-How do other research and news sites present static-image charts (i.e., not interactives)?
+Herre's examples of how other research and news sites present static-image charts (i.e., not interactives).
 Do they include: the chart title, the data source(s), their site name?
 Is the chart a link?

 <em>Click org-name to see article and image for full size chart:</em>
 <table class="files">